mit-rss/wall_follower_sim/README.md

 You can move the car around by plugging in a joystick into your computer, or by clicking the "2D Pose Estimate" button on top of rviz and dragging somewhere on the map.

+Note that the simulator does not include collision detection, but we will check that your car has not crashed.

 ## Autonomous driving